LUN000/youtube_analysis/README.md

 Data science with youtube api, cv, ocr, nlp, pandas and ML method

-Also using tableau for data visulization
+Also using tableau for data visualization

 <h2> text </h2>
 <li> bert score </li>